pramsey/crunchyblog/dembasics/index.md

 ## Database Rasters

 Working with raster data via SQL is a little counter-intuitive: rasters don't neatly fit the relational model the way vector geometries.

 A table of parcels where one column is the geometry and the others are the owner name, address, and tax roll id makes sense.

-How should a raster fit into a table?
+But how should a raster fit into a table?
 As a row for every pixel?
 For every scan row?
 What other values should be associated with each row?

 There is no clean relationship between "real world objects" and the database representation of a raster, because a raster has nothing to say about objects, it is just a collection of measurements.

 We can squeeze rasters into the database, but doing so makes working with the data more complex.
 Before loading data, we need to enable PostGIS and the raster module.